SAP-archive/pair-distribution-app/README.md

 * create a list called `Tracks`.
   * create a card for each track prioritized from the top to the bottom.
   * for company specific projects create a card with title `<company-name>-<project-name>`
+* by adding the red label to the latest card of a pair you can block the rotation for this pair for the next rotation

 ### Prepare Persistence